Here's to the crazy ones.

 - Overusing industry jargons

 Changing careers at 40?
 Let's guide you through the best jobs for career changers over 40.

-It being too late to leave a career for another one is a common misconception.
+There's no such thing as being too late to change a career for another one.
+It is a common misconception.

-The truth is such that it is only not easy to let go of a career you are pursuing at a given moment.
+The truth is such that it's only not easy to leave a career you are pursuing at a given moment.